 Rail to Trail

 It's easy to explore the 23 mile wildlife corridor of our Valley by train!
-That's the principle behind our new and exciting Rail to Trail project – to show just how accessible the Blackwater Valley is by train and how easy it is for people to explore by combining the Blackwater path and the rail network.
+That's the principle behind our Rail to Trail project – to show just how accessible the Blackwater Valley is by train and how easy it is for people to explore by combining the Blackwater path and the rail network.
 Watch this space!

 As well as the Blackwater Valley Site of Special Scientific Interest (SSSI) and a small part of the Basingstoke Canal SSSI, three nature reserves within the Valley catchment and many other areas have been recognised for their ecological importance.
 The local planning authorities covering the Valley have designated 31 other areas as ‘Wildlife Sites’.